samreen-19/accenture-health-rag-databricks/README.md

 * Access to Serverless Foundation Model Serving, specifically the `databricks-meta-llama-3-3-70b-instruct` endpoint.

 **Data Setup:**
-1. Download the raw CSV dataset (`https://drive.google.com/file/d/1qgmLHrJYu8TKY2UeQ-VFD4PQ_avPoZ3d/view`).
+1. 1.
+Download the raw CSV dataset: [Virtue Foundation Ghana v0.3 - Sheet1.csv](https://drive.google.com/file/d/1qgmLHrJYu8TKY2UeQ-VFD4PQ_avPoZ3d/view).
 2. Upload the CSV into a Unity Catalog Volume.
 3. Open the imported `accenture_hackathon_final.ipynb` notebook and navigate to **Section 7**.
 Update the `file_path` variable to point to the exact volume path where you uploaded the CSV.